lsh54718579/lsh54718579/README.md

 - 👋 Hi, I’m Sihang
-- 💞️ I’m interested in Java Development.
-- 🌱 I’m currently doing Leetcode and personal projects.
+- 🌱 I’m currently working as a Java backend developer and on personal projects.
 - 👀 I’m looking to collaborate on Java development.
 - 📫 How to reach me: li54718579@gmail.com.